 Call me paranoid, but I get the feeling that this generation filled with senior managers looks down on my laptop.
 Do they think I am surfing porn or chatting with my buddies about the weekend?

-When I go to a meeting and I don’t see anyone taking notes, I get a nervous that some of the “follow ups” will become “forgotten let-me-downs”.
+I don’t like to attend a meeting and not see anyone taking notes.
+I get nervous that some of the “follow-ups” will become “forgotten let-me-downs”.
 When I work with clients to practice mock interviews, there are times where the person I am working with isn’t taking any notes.
-It’s not that what I have to say is so important, but I can’t help but wonder “Are they going to remember all this stuff?”
-As the consultant in these situations, even I am taking notes and I am the one with the so called knowledge.
+It’s not that what I have to say is so important.
+It is!
+But I can’t help but wonder “Are they going to remember all this stuff?”
+As the consultant in these situations, even I am taking notes and I am the one with the so-called knowledge.
 I wonder if they are going to remember what we are discussing and, I don’t want to leave anyone with that type of impression.

-A few weeks ago, I attended a round table with 14 other execs.
+A few weeks ago, I attended a roundtable with 14 other execs.
 The guest speaker was Spencer Rascoff, CEO of Zillow and the main topic of discussion was Building a Great Workplace.
-Zillow is great company in anyone’s book, but here in Seattle where Zillow has over 240 job openings with no end in site, this guy walks on water.
+Zillow is a great company in anyone’s book, but here in Seattle where Zillow has over 240 job openings with no end in sight, this guy walks on water.
 Spencer is a Harvard grad, smart, articulate and has left a number of successful exits in his wake.
 Zillow was a Gold Place Finisher in their category Best Workplaces in our local area and a topic I blogged about a few weeks back.
-Based on what he talked about, Zillow has some great things going on and I really appreciate his attitude towards company culture.
+Based on what he talked about, Zillow has some great things going on.
+I really appreciate his attitude towards company culture.

-I work in a tech start-up and most start up junkies look down on writing anything on paper.
+I work in a tech start-up and most start-up junkies look down on writing anything on paper.
 Writing notes on paper, only to be converted to email, Google Docs or Word to be shared later means extra steps and more importantly “TIME”.
-A priceless commodity when you are working with a company that is on a burn rate.
+A priceless commodity when you are working with a company that is worried about a burn rate.
 Why not take the notes directly into email or Google Docs where outline format is a standard option?
-There are so many applications that enable documents to be shared with others or synced to your mobile and desktop devices that it really makes more sense to take notes electronically.
+There are so many applications that enable documents to be shared with others or synced to your mobile and desktop devices.
+It really makes more sense to take notes electronically.

 I just went to a local HR conference and experienced the same thing.
 There were very few laptops.
 There were a lot of folks taking notes with pen and pad, but very few laptops.
-I don’t know if this trend is saying something about me, or it is saying something about the people I am hanging out with.
+I don’t know if this trend is saying something about me.
+Maybe it is saying something about the people I am hanging out with.

 I understand that it may appear rude to be on a laptop in a meeting.
-But taking notes with a writing utensil and a pad of paper harkens back to the corporate life in the 1950’s when there was a note taker in the room who knew “shorthand”.
+But taking notes with a writing utensil and a pad of paper harkens back to the corporate life in the 1950’s.
+Back then there was a note taker in the room who knew “shorthand”.

 So help me, what is your thought on taking notes on a laptop and being a possible distraction in a meeting, conference, or retreat?
 Leave our feedback in the comments below.